Uranium mining: Atomic age

-In the 20th century, the United States was the world's largest uranium producer.
-The Grants mineral belt in northwestern New Mexico and the Gas Hills Uranium District in Wyoming were the largest uranium producers.
-Canada has since surpassed the United States as the cumulative largest producer in the world.
+The seventeen towns and mines under Wismut's control contributed 50 percent of the uranium used in the Soviet's first atomic bomb, Joe-1, and 80 percent of the uranium used in the Soviet nuclear program.
+Of the 150,000 laborers, 1281 were killed in accidents and 20,000 suffered injuries.
+After Stalin's death in 1953, the Red Army turned over control of production to SDAG, and prison laborers were released, reducing the population of laborers to 45,000.
+At its peak in 1953, the St. Joachimsthal mines had 16,100 inmates, half of whom were Soviet political prisoners.

+By 1975, 75% of global uranium ore production came from quartz-pebble conglomerates and sandstones located in the Elliot Lake area of Canada, Witwatersrand, and the Colorado Plateau.

 In 1990, 55% of world production came from underground mines, but this shrank to 33% by 1999.
 From 2000, new Canadian mines again increased the proportion of underground mining, and with Olympic Dam it is now 37%.
 In situ leach (ISL, or ISR) mining has been steadily increasing its share of the total, mainly due to Kazakhstan.

+In 2009, top producing mines included the McArthur River uranium mine at 7400 tU, the Ranger Uranium Mine at 4423 tU, the Rössing uranium mine at 3574 tU, the Moiynkum Desert mines at 3250 tU, the Streltsovsk mine at 3003 tU, the Olympic Dam mine at 2981 tU, the Arlit mine at 1808 tU, the Rabbit Lake mine at 1400 tU, the Akouta mine at 1435 tU, and the McClean Lake mine at 1400 tU.
+The world's largest deposits include the Olympic Dam mine at 295,000 tU, the Imouraren mine at 183,520 tU, the McArthur River mine at 128,900 tU, the Streltsovsk mine at 118,341 tU, the Novokonstantinovka mines at 93,630, the Cigar Lake Mine at 80,500 tU, Uzbekistan mines at 76,000 tU, the Elkon mine at 71,300 tU, the Brazilian Itataia complex at 67,240 tU, the Marenica project at 62,856 tU, the Langer Heinrich Mine at 60,830 tU, the Dominion mine at 55,753 tU, the Inkai Uranium Project at 51,808 tU, the Kiggavik project at 51,574 tU, the Rössing mine at 50,657 tU, the Australian Yeleerie project at 44,077, and the Trekkopje mine at 42,243 tU.

 Deposit types

 Many different types of uranium deposits have been discovered and mined.

-There are mainly three types of uranium deposits including unconformity-type deposits, namely paleoplacer deposits and sandstone-type also known as roll front type deposits.
+There are mainly three types of uranium deposits including unconformity-type deposits, namely paleoplacer deposits and sandstone-type, also known as roll front type deposits.

 Uranium deposits are classified into 15 categories according to their geological setting and the type of rock in which they are found.
 This geological classification system is determined by the International Atomic Energy Agency (IAEA).

 Uranium is also contained in seawater but at present prices on the uranium market, costs would have to be lowered by a factor of 3–6 to make its recovery economical.